 If you’re expecting a baby, you’ll understandably want to know how to take great care of yourself and your baby.
-If our aquanatal FAQs below don’t answer your question, please do give us a call!
+If our aquanatal FAQs below don’t answer your question, please click here to find your local office and get in touch!

 No, you won’t need to swim, just be able to stand in the water.
 We won’t ask you to submerge yourself or to do anything which doesn’t make you feel comfortable.